 Cable television.
 There’s a channel for everything.
 My kids can watch endless hours of “Paw Patrol,” I can stay current with all the latest drama on “Real Housewives,” while my husband watches a documentary on Bigfoot.
 Here’s the problem.
 I can only watch so much Disney, my kids shouldn’t watch Housewives, and there’s no way on earth that TV is changing until it’s been proven Bigfoot is real.
 My answer is let’s shut it all down and get some ice cream.

 The need to multitask.
-As much as we admire multitaskers, studies like this are showing it may actually be damaging our brains.
+As much as we admire multitaskers, studies are showing it may actually be damaging our brains.
 It’s one thing to multitask in the office, but the truth is, for many of us, it doesn’t stop there.
 Kids have activities.
 Dinners have to be made.
 Events have to be attended.
 Life moves fast.
 Take the time to relish in the moment.

 Coffee.
 I didn’t used to drink coffee.
 Then I experienced the magic of coffee + chocolate + whip cream.
 Which reminds me, it’s 3:00…think it’s time to get caffeinated!